kragen/dernocua/text/xosm.md

 muxes and adders for effective address computation, something like
 this:

-    s-effective-address = S + k if s-creeping else
-                          S + PC if pc-relative else
+    s-effective-address = S + operand-byte if s-creeping else S + PC if pc-relative else
                           S
-    d-effective-address = D + k if d-creeping else
-                          D + PC if pc-relative else
+    d-effective-address = D + operand-byte if d-creeping else D + PC if pc-relative else
                           D

-The instruction decode logic depends on the instruction encoding, but the above strawman has it and the microcycle logic producing the following control bits: `ALU-instruction`, `fetching-into-X`, `s-swapping`, `d-swapping`, `cp-swapping`, `immediate`, `pushing`, `popping`, `yielding`, `imm32`, `imm8`, `s-leaping`, `s-creeping`, `s-shifting`, `d-creeping`, `d-shifting`, `loading`, `storing`, `fetching`, `adding`, `subtracting`, `abjuncting`, `anding`, `xoring`, `negating`, `discarding`, `zeroing`, `incrementing`, `decrementing`, `doubling`, `octupling`, `halving`, `eighthing`, `unconditional-yield`, `zero-conditional`, and `sign-conditional`.
+The instruction decode logic depends on the instruction encoding, but the above strawman has it and the microcycle logic producing the following control bits: `ALU-instruction`, `fetching-into-X`, `load-immediate-32`, `load-immediate-8`, `s-swapping`, `d-swapping`, `cp-swapping`, `pushing`, `popping`, `yielding`, `imm32`, `imm8`, `s-leaping`, `s-creeping`, `s-shifting`, `d-creeping`, `d-shifting`, `loading`, `storing`, `fetching`, `adding`, `subtracting`, `abjuncting`, `anding`, `xoring`, `negating`, `discarding`, `zeroing`, `incrementing`, `decrementing`, `doubling`, `octupling`, `halving`, `eighthing`, `unconditional-yield`, `zero-conditional`, and `sign-conditional`.
-That’s 37 control signals, and probably something like 9×37 = 333
+That’s 38 control signals, and probably something like 9×38 = 342
 two-input AND gates to compute them, if that’s how it’s done, or possibly a much smaller number of wider AND gates.

-So we’ve only accounted for about 1600+512+333 ≈ 2500 gates of an internally-32-bit implementation, ten thousand transistors.
+So we’ve only accounted for about 1600+512+342 ≈ 2500 gates of an internally-32-bit implementation, ten thousand transistors.
 The 8 architectural registers and 3 non-architectural registers add 352 flip-flops, probably another 3000 transistors, for a total of 13000.